 How is EQ helping tenants plan their return to the workplace?

-We’re pleased to be working with each tenant individually to ensure their employees’ return to work is a smooth transition, depending on the organization’s needs.
-That said, we’re continuing to reassure all our tenants that their safety and health is our top priority and at the forefront of everything we’re doing.
-We’ve communicated how closely EQ is working with our facilities cleaning service provider to ensure that they are following recommendations from the Centers for Disease Control and Prevention (CDC) to help prevent the spread of respiratory viruses.
-This includes cleaning and disinfecting frequently touched objects and surfaces, as well as using a disinfectant containing an active ingredient recommended by the EPA.
+The people who occupy our spaces form an integral part of the EQ community, and we’re pleased to support our tenants’ transition back to the workplace based on their individual needs.
+Wellness in the workplace is paramount at this time, and we’re continuing to reassure all our tenants that their health and well-being is our top priority.
+In addition to providing various resources to support tenants’ office reentry, we’re working closely with our facilities cleaning service providers to ensure that they are following recommendations from the Centers for Disease Control and Prevention (CDC) to help prevent the spread of respiratory viruses.
+This includes enhanced cleaning and disinfecting of frequently touched surfaces, as well as using a disinfectant containing an active ingredient recommended by the EPA.

 What workplace changes can tenants expect as they return to work?

-The health and safety of EQ visitors, tenants and employees will always be our top priority.
-The COVID-19 pandemic was unprecedented and posed unique challenges.
-As a result, we are implementing a number of new measures throughout our portfolio of properties, including:
+The health and safety of EQ visitors, tenants and employees remains our top priority.
+As we rethink “work” and continue to design effective workspaces, we are implementing additional measures throughout our portfolio of properties, including:

 Increased cleaning of regular touch points throughout the building

 New procedures to encourage physical distancing, such as adding further separation between guests and our security desk, swiping IDs versus handling them directly

 For more information about operations in your building, please contact your property manager.